FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 We will hard code this response first, and then later modify the code to display the response we get from FusionAuth.

 Create a new file called `Greeting.vue` in the `src` folder.
 We will add logic to check whether a user is logged in or not; we will use Conditional Rendering.
-If `email` is present, the user is logged in, otherwise they are not.
+If `email` is present, the user is logged in, otherwise, they are not.
 You can [read more about this here](https://vuejs.org/v2/guide/conditional.html).

 ```vue
 <template>